Champions Chess Tour 2021

 The Champions Chess Tour 2021, known for sponsorship reasons as the Meltwater Champions Chess Tour, was a 10-month long series of 10 online chess tournaments featuring the world's top players, playing for a prize money pool of US$1.5 million.
-The tournament games are held on chess24.com and are broadcast on Twitch, YouTube, chess24.com itself, and the tour's official website.
+The tournament games were held on chess24.com and broadcast on Twitch, YouTube, chess24.com itself, and the tour's official website.
 The tour started on November 22, 2020, and lasted until October 4, 2021.
 The tournaments were not rated by FIDE.

 Format

 There are 10 total tournaments in the tour: 6 labelled as Regular, 3 labelled as Major, and 1 Final.
 Each takes place towards the end of a month over the course of 9 days.

 Qualification

 According to the tour regulations, there are 16 spots in a Regular tournament, 12 spots in a Major tournament, and 10 spots in the Final tournament.
 However, after the first Major tournament (Airthings Masters), it was concluded that 8 out of 12 players advancing to the knockout round rewarded cautious play, and the remaining Major tournaments (Magnus Carlsen Invitational and FTX Crypto Cup) were conducted with 16 players.

 For each of the Regular tournaments except for the first one, 8 of the 16 spots are given to the current top 8 players in the Tour Rankings.
 The rest of the spots are given out via wild cards, invitations, or popular votes.
 The 16 spots for the first tournament of the tour are chosen via the decision of the event organizers.

 For the Major tournaments, 8 of the spots are also given to the current top 8 players in the Tour Rankings.
 The winner of the preceding Regular tournament is also given a spot, if he or she is not already in the top 8.
 The rest of the spots are given via wild cards.

 For the Final tournament, 8 of the 10 spots are given first to the winners of the 3 Major tournaments, then down the standings of the Tour Rankings.
 The final 2 spots are given to the best-performing "Tour Ambassadors."